 Headache Clinic: Behavioral treatment for headache teaches children cognitive and behavioral strategies (i.e., "changing the way you think and act") that can successfully reduce the pain and distress associated with headaches.
 While the focus is on the child or teen, parents also learn about strategies to effectively monitor and support their child's self-management of headaches and succeed in regular activities.
 These strategies are meant to complement the medical recommendations provided by the referring doctor.
-Location: CCCHR
+Primary supervisor: Dr. Benore Location: Main Campus (R Building)

-Inpatient Rehabilitation C/L Service provides consultation and liaison services to patients served in the two inpatient rehabilitation units at Shaker Campus, as well as the outpatient Dialysis Unit.
+Inpatient Rehabilitation C/L Service: This service provides consultation and liaison services to patients served in the two inpatient rehabilitation units at Shaker Campus, as well as the outpatient Dialysis Unit.
 Patients are typically admitted for a prolonged periods following acute accidents or illness and requiring extensive medical, occupation, physical, speech, and behavioral therapies.
 The psychology service assists the medical and therapy teams to ensure maximal outcomes.
 Residents are expected to see at least 1-2 cases during their rotation.

-Primary Supervisor: Dr. Senders Location: CCCHR
+Primary Supervisor: Dr. Senders

+Location: CCCHR